cs456s25/labs/lab01/lab_1_description.md

 Today's lab will be a pdf report submitted to Canvas.
 Ideally you will submit 4 sets of a schematic and a timing diagram for 4 basic gates.
 Today's lab will be graded as follows:
 1. (2 pts) Formatting with team names on top right hand side with title of assignment immediately underneath and all right justified.
-Each gate having a clearly labeled section, with the schematic and verilog neatly placed following.
+Each gate having a clearly labeled section, with the schematic and verilog neatly placed and labeled within the section.
-2. (5 pts) AND gate section label, schematic and all possibilities timing diagram
+3. (5 pts) `AND` gate section label, schematic and all possibilities timing diagram
-3. (1 pt) OR gate section label, schematic and all possibilities timing diagram
+4. (1 pt) `OR` gate section label, schematic and all possibilities timing diagram
-4. (1 pt) XOR gate section label, schematic and all possibilities timing diagram
+5. (1 pt) `XOR` gate section label, schematic and all possibilities timing diagram
-5. (1 pt) NOT gate section label, schematic and all possibilities timing diagram
+6. (1 pt) `NOT` gate section label, schematic and all possibilities timing diagram

 # Learning outcomes
 1. Familiarity with Vivado project creation and simulation